 Problem: An arts marketer needs to include an artist’s headshot in an email blast but the only copy sent along by the artist manager is a print quality image at 300dpi, 3200px wide, and 5MB in filesize.
 Did I mention that the arts marketer doesn’t have the resources and/or skill sets to properly edit the photo to the email client’s required websafe standards?
 Adobe Creative Suite isn’t free and most groups don’t have a dedicated graphic design pro on hand to resize the image and as a result, your artist’s image gets left out of the eblast or, worse, is inserted via an awkward hack job of an edit (well, getting the croptacular version on awkwardclassicalmusicphotos.com

 Solution: All images need to be available in two standards: websafe and print quality.
-Websafe images will be 72dpi, anywhere from 500 pixels to 1200 pixels wide, and no more than 500kb filesize, and jpg format (ideally progressive or optimized).
-Print quality is a high resolution format suitable for (wait for it) print publicity; these will be 300dpi, at least 1200 pixels wide, 2MB in filesize on up, and one of several high quality file formats (png, tif, eps, etc.).
+Websafe images will be 72dpi, anywhere from 768 pixels to 1280 pixels wide, no more than 100kb filesize, and jpg or png format (optimized).
+Print quality is a high resolution format suitable for (wait for it) print publicity; these will be 300dpi, at least 1200 pixels wide, 2MB in filesize on up, and one of several high quality file formats (tif, eps, etc.).

 Tip: Be a mensch and provide three aspect ratios (the relationship between width and height); portrait, landscape, and square.
 Arts marketers will not only be more inclined to use your artist’s photos (quantity and quality) but you won’t have to worry about finding any awkward looking cropping or images you wish they didn’t use because they found the ratio they need via Google images.